 Fennel is an excellent vegetable in your army of disease fighters.
 Its fiber helps in digestion and its unusual antioxidants reduce inflammation and protect the liver from damage.
 In particular, a powerful antioxidant in the oil of its seeds prevents toxic chemical damage to your cells’ tissues.
 Be sure to add these to your veggie dishes to up their nutrition and taste.
 Fennel has lots of vitamin C and a whole bag of minerals used in the smooth operation of your body.
 Heart disease and colon cancer are cowered by its power.

 New tastes are the spice of life.
-So if you don’t know it already, wait no longer to meet Fennel.
-If it’s the first time for you, the taste is an unusual one.
-You may have to try it a few times to see how best to incorporate it into your meal plan.
+So if you don’t know Fennel already, wait no longer to try it.
+If it’s the first time for you, the taste is somewhat unusual.
+Try it a few times to see how best to incorporate it into your meal plan.